christianang/coredns/plugin/forwardcrd/README.md

 `Forward` CRD record defined for `sub.example.com`, then `sub.example.com` would get forwarded to the upstream defined in the Corefile, not the `Forward` CRD.

-When using `forwardcrd` and `forward` in the same Server Block, `Forward` CRDs take precedence over the `forward` plugin defined in the same Server Block. e.g. if a `Forward` resource is defined for `.`, then no queries would be forwarded to the upstream defined the `forward` plugin of the same Server Block.
+When using *forwardcrd* and *forward* plugins in the same Server Block, `Forward` CRDs take precedence over the *forward* plugin defined in the same Server Block. e.g. if a `Forward` CRD is defined for `.`, then no queries would be forwarded to the upstream defined in the *forward* plugin of the same Server Block.

 ## Metrics